DraftShift/Docs/docs/_templates/probe_offset.md

 ### Probe offset
-The last step before being able to print again is to calibrate your probe offsets.
-This procedure is different depending on whether you are using TAP or an Eddy current sensor for probing.
+Before being able to print, it is nesacerry to calibrate your probe offsets.
+This procedure differs depending on whether you are using the OptoTap Sensor or an Eddy current sensor for probing.

 === "TAP"
+    ``` cfg hl_lines="4"
+        [tool_probe T0]
+        pin: NHK0:gpio10
+        tool: 0 # change to the index of the tool.
+0, 1, 2, etc.
+        z_offset = -1.05 # Needs to be calibrated.
+More positive = More Squish
+    ```

     1. Ensure that your [tool_probe](../configuration/tool.md#tool_probe) section's `z_offset` variable is set to `0`.
     2. Home the printer with `G28`.
     3. Run `QUAD_GANTRY_LEVEL`.